eedenong/Amaris_TeleBot_DBHandler/README.md

 ### To be implemented
 - [X] Updated attributes of job_id and user_id to be UNIQUE
 - [X] Add functionality to exit at any point
-- [ ] Exception handling: Correct argument formatting for all functions
+- [ ] Exception handling: Correct argument formatting for update and insertion

 #### Update function
 - [X] Single argument entry for JobsTable